jansabbe/jansabbe.github.io/_posts/2018-02-11-product_roadmaps_relaunched.md

 ## Conclusion

 [Product Roadmaps Relaunched](https://www.amazon.com/Product-Roadmaps-Relaunched-Direction-Uncertainty/dp/149197172X) is an excellent book.
 It is a fairly short read and gives some great practical advice on how to create a product roadmap in an agile world.
+I loved how it focussed on the _why_.
+All too often I see product roadmaps that only contain the _what_.
+You end up overpromising features to the customer without actually solving their needs.
+This book avoids that trap.